google/highway/README.md

     [quick-reference](g3doc/quick_reference.md)) if `HWY_TARGET_INCLUDE` is
     defined and foreach_target.h is included.

+## Compiler flags

+Applications should be compiled with optimizations enabled - without inlining, SIMD code may slow down by factors of 10 to 100.
+For clang and GCC, `-O2` is generally sufficient.

+For MSVC, we recommend compiling with `/Gv` to allow non-inlined functions to pass vector arguments in registers.
+If intending to use the AVX2 target together with half-width vectors (e.g. for `PromoteTo`), it is also important to compile with `/arch:AVX2`.
+This seems to be the only way to generate VEX-encoded SSE4 instructions on MSVC.
+Otherwise, mixing VEX-encoded AVX2 instructions and non-VEX SSE4 may cause severe performance degradation.
+Unfortunately, the resulting binary will then require AVX2.
+Note that no such flag is needed for clang and GCC because they support target-specific attributes, which we use to ensure proper VEX code generation for AVX2 targets.

 ## Strip-mining loops

 To vectorize a loop, "strip-mining" transforms it into an outer loop and inner